Teachers Analyzing CoTeaching (TAC-T) Project, an open invitation to all co-teachers to participate

 - A reference document explaining the 20 co-teaching behavior

-To participate place this link in your browser: Click here to participate.
+To participate click here (opens in new window): Click here to participate.

 What's the catch?